GPT-3 Content and The Future of Content Marketing

 Given the low quality content produced by content mills, GPT-3 doesn’t have to accomplish much to outperform them.
 GPT-3 has already shown that it can generate readable content.
 It doesn’t do a great job connecting with readers, but it offers grammatically correct text that can include keywords and topic-specific information pulled from reliable sources.

 When you purchase low-tier articles from content mills, you often get content written by people who don’t speak English as their first language.
 The companies think more about reaching word counts than quality, so they will hire practically anyone with access to a computer.
 As long as writers don’t expect to get paid much, they can find jobs churning out unhelpful content.

-The same will probably happen to content mills.
-As cheaper alternatives become accessible, website developers and marketing professionals will abandon them for AI and high-quality content written by professionals.
+As cheaper alternatives become accessible, website developers and marketing professionals will abandon low-quality content mills for AI and high-quality content written by professionals.

 Low Costs Could Backfire for GPT-3

 Does the low cost of GPT-3 content sound too good to be true?
 An experienced content marketer might already see some looming problems with extremely cheap, AI-generated content.